KerorinNorthFox/osu-framework-wiki-ja/Dependency-Injection.md

 }

 /// <summary>
-/// An class which is to be cached via DI.
+/// A class which is to be cached via DI.
 /// </summary>
 public class MyStore
 {